SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Related Works

 \subsection{Traditional Visual Odometry}

-Visual Odometry (egomotion estimation) is to calculate the relative pose of a moving camera through the matching feature points between different image frames via multi-view geometry model.
-Its main processes can be divided into: feature point extraction, feature point matching, outlier elimination, and bundle adjustment.
-LIBVISO\cite{libviso} is a classic model-based visual odometry, that uses two different types of convolution kernels to detect the maximum response points in the image as feature points, and uses RANSAC\cite{FISCHLER1987726} algorithm to filter the matching feature points.
-PTAM\cite{PTAM} uses FAST \cite{FAST} algorithm to detect feature points on images with different resolutions, in order to improve the performance of odometry at different scales.
-ORB-SLAM \cite{ORB} adds stereo camera and depth camera to extend its application.
-In the texture-missing environment, the direct-method shows better robustness in pose estimation than feature-point based methods.
-DSO\cite{DSO} and LSD-SLAM\cite{engel14eccv} use the corresponding pixel difference between adjacent images to construct photometric loss model to calculate camera pose.
-Under low-light environments, the performance of visual odometry decreases due to the failure of feature dection and matching.
-Combined IMU with camera, visual-inertial odometry (VIO) obtains better robustness and higher accuracy in pose estimation. \cite{forster2016manifold} uses IMU pre-integration to integrate IMU raw data and optimizes the re-projection loss using matching feature points and point clouds.
-VINS\cite{VINS} adds automatic initialization, relocation, loop closure detection and other functions to form a more complete visual-inertial odometry.
+Visual odometry, or egomotion estimation, is a technique used to calculate the relative pose of a moving camera by matching feature points across different image frames using a multi-view geometry model.
+Several approaches have been developed in the literature to solve this problem.
+For instance, LIBVISO \cite{libviso} is a classic model-based visual odometry that uses two different types of convolution kernels to detect the maximum response points in the image as feature points.
+The RANSAC algorithm \cite{FISCHLER1987726} is then applied to filter the matching feature points.
+PTAM \cite{PTAM} uses the FAST algorithm \cite{FAST} to detect feature points on images with different resolutions, thus improving the performance of odometry at multi-scales.
+ORB-SLAM \cite{ORB} extends the application of visual odometry by adding stereo and depth cameras.
+In environments where the texture is missing, direct-method shows better robustness in pose estimation than feature-point based methods.
+DSO \cite{DSO} and LSD-SLAM \cite{engel14eccv} use the corresponding pixel difference between adjacent images to construct a photometric loss model for calculating camera pose.
+However, under low-light environments, the performance of visual odometry decreases due to the failure of feature detection and matching. \cite{Venator2020RobustCP} adds semantic and GPS information in visual-based pose estimation framework.
+They conduct experiment in different driving datasets collected in the diverse environments.
+The result shows that their method still performs well under some complex conditions such as dynamic objects and few distinctive landmarks.
+Visual-inertial odometry (VIO) combines the measurements from a camera and an inertial measurement unit (IMU) to obtain better robustness and higher accuracy in pose estimation.
+For instance, \cite{forster2016manifold} uses IMU pre-integration to fuse the IMU raw data and optimizes the re-projection loss using matching feature points and point clouds.
+VINS \cite{VINS} adds automatic initialization, relocation, loop closure detection, and other functions to form a more complete visual-inertial odometry.
+Overall, these approaches have demonstrated promising results in egomotion estimation, enabling various applications in robotics and autonomous systems.
+In order to improve the performance of visual dead reckoning in urban areas, \cite{Takeyama2017ImprovementOD} introduces IMU information into the visual odometry to assist moving object detection.
+Besides, satellite doppler shift and IMU information are tightly coupled to correct the heading errors in the poor satellite environment. \cite{MultiModalFC} fuses visual and point cloud geometric features constraints in positioning and mapping framework.
+Their framework achieves robust performance in complex lighting condition.